talborough/gDS/README.md

 For now:

-* Chunks of animalFarm_02 need to be re-organized.
+* Chunks of animalFarm_02 are being re-organized.

+* The contents of the .dd files is being documented.

-* Help is available at the end of the "animalFarm_02" file and at "./animalFarm_02 -h".
+* animalFarm_02 help documentation is available at the end of the "animalFarm_02" file and at "./animalFarm_02 -h".

 Example animalFarm_01
 =====================